YugabyteDB-Samples/geo-distributed-messenger/heroku_deployment.md

 Follow this instruction to deploy the core Messaging microservice in Heroku.

 If you wish to send the pictures through the Messenger then the Attachements microservice and Kong Gateway need to be deployed as well.
-This instructions doesn't explain how to do the latter.
+At the moment, this instructions doesn't cover that scenario.

 ## Deploy to Heroku